dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ESX#5 has three vmnics (pnics).

 vmnic0 is used by vSS.
-Management vmkernel interface of the ESX Host (vmk0) is also attached to vSS.
-In this environment, for testing purposes, there is no redundancy for vSS uplink connecitivity.

-vmnic1 and vmnic2 is used by N-VDS.
+Management vmkernel interface of the ESX Host (vmk0) is also attached to vSS. vmnic1 and vmnic2 are attached to N-VDS.

 ![](2019-05-16-12-53-49.png)